biol4559-uva/CompEvoBio_modules/Module_3/FASTQC_instructions.md

 ```

-4. Down-load the contents of `/scratch/COMPUTEID/fastq_QC_Out` to your computer using the OpenOnDemand file transfer tool and open the html file.
+4. Download the contents of `/scratch/COMPUTEID/fastq_QC_Out` to your computer using the OpenOnDemand file transfer tool and open the html file.
 What do you see?